salmanytofficial/XLICON-V2-MD/README.md

 - Not For Sale
 - Don't Forget to Give Credits If you are using or Reuploading My Plugins/files
 - Have A Good Day Ahead
+- Bot is for educational purpose and for learning not for spamming thank you
 - Don't Use This Script As Your Bot Base
 ---